 GPS is a navigation system that uses satellites to determine locations on Earth.
 Signals from satellites are received by GPS receivers, which calculate the user's location.

-Fi utilizes three satellite positioning systems, a total of 78 satellites working around the world to locate your dog.
+Fi utilizes three satellite positioning systems, a total of 78 satellites working around the world to locate your pet.

 GPS is only intended to be used outdoors.
-Your dog’s surroundings, including geography or topography, can impact the GPS signal, potentially leading to infrequent or inaccurate reports.
+Your pet’s surroundings, including geography or topography, can impact the GPS signal, potentially leading to infrequent or inaccurate reports.

 What Is LTE-M?

-LTE-M is generally available wherever the AT&T cellular network is available, though there are still some areas with limited coverage.
+LTE-M is generally available wherever an applicable cellular network is available, though there are still some areas with limited coverage.
 In these areas, you may experience infrequent reporting.

 How Does Fi Use GPS and LTE-M?

 Fi uses GPS and LTE-M in tandem.
-Once Fi receives a signal from GPS to determine its location, it uses LTE-M connectivity to transmit your dog’s location information to your Fi App.
+Once Fi receives a signal from GPS to determine its location, it uses LTE-M connectivity to transmit your pet’s location information to your Fi App.

-By leveraging GPS for location determination and LTE-M for communication, Fi can report your dog’s location effectively in real time.
+By leveraging GPS for location determination and LTE-M for communication, Fi can report your pet’s location effectively in real time.

 We highly recommend testing to understand coverage in your area.
-See: Testing Lost Dog Mode and Testing GPS + LTE-M
+You can learn more in the Test Lost Mode article.

-If you’d like to review your test with a member of our Customer Success Team, we're here to help.
+If you’d like to review your test with a member of our Customer Experience Team, we're here to help.